-Bird Flu in India: What Is Avian Virus?
-Can It Infect Humans?
+Bird Flu Resurgence in France and the US: What Is Avian Virus?
+What Do We Know?

 Can you eat eggs and chicken?
 Or are you at the risk of catching the bird flu?
 Here’s all you need to know.